Bogdanp/dramatiq/docs/source/guide.rst

 Doing so immediately enqueues a message (via our local RabbitMQ server) that can be processed asynchronously but *doesn't actually run the function*.
-In order to run it, we'll have to boot up a Dramatiq worker.
+In order to run it, we'll have to boot up a Remoulade worker.

 .. note::